mthoufeeqcse/docker-jenkins-pipeline/README.md

 The idea is to run a container socat in parallel to jenkins container.
 The socat container mounts the /var/run/docker.run and listens at port 2375.

-From jenkins using docker-workflow plugin and passing the docker URI to communicate to port 2375.
+From jenkins using docker-pipeline plugin and passing the docker URI to communicate to port 2375.
 This way we can invoke docker inside jenkins docker container.

 Example: